 What airmanship programs do we have?

-Flying is a large part of the Air Force Academy experience.
+Flying is a large part of the Academy experience.
 Some of the most enjoyable training cadets say they get at the Academy is the aviation and airmanship courses offered throughout their four years at the Academy.
 Airmanship opportunities range from flying solo in a sailplane to parachuting out of an aircraft.
 For more information about all of our airmanship programs, visit airmanship.

 Where do Academy planes fly?

 The majority of the Academy’s flying operations are conducted at our airfield on base, under the command of the 306th Flying Training Group.
 They operate propeller-driven aircraft and sailplanes.
 For more detailed information regarding current flying areas, click here.

 The U.S. Air Force Academy’s Preparatory School prepares a diverse group of cadet candidates in academics, athletics, character development, and military training to succeed and lead at the Academy.
 Cadet candidates are not guaranteed an appointment to the Academy, but may earn a recommendation to the Academy from the Prep School Commander based on their performance during the Prep School’s rigorous 10-month program.

 How does the U.S. Air Force Academy ensure the cadet population reflects the U.S. population?

 Before a young man or woman can be considered for appointment to the U.S. Air Force Academy, they must obtain a nomination from their Congressional representative, senator, or the Vice President.
 Each Member of Congress is allowed to recommend no-more-than five cadets to attend the Academy at one time.
 This allows for a diverse cadet population.